inmanta/inmanta-core/docs/language.rst

 For each entity one or more refinements can be defined with the ``implementation`` statement.
 Implementation are connected to entities using the ``implement`` statement.

 When an instance of an entity is constructed, the runtime searches for refinements.
 One or more refinements are selected based on the associated conditions.
 When no implementation is found, an exception is raised.
 Entities for which no implementation is required are implemented using :inmanta:entity:`std::none`.

 In the implementation block, the entity instance itself can be accessed through the variable self.

-``implement`` statements are not inherited, unless a statement of the form ``implement Blah using parents`` is used.
+``implement`` statements are not inherited, unless a statement of the form ``implement ServerX using parents`` is used.
-When it is used, all implementations of the direct parents will be inherited.
+When it is used, all implementations of the direct parents will be inherited, including the once with a where clause.

 The syntax for implements and implementation is: